 Please also note that a technical specification of these DSLs is beyond the scope of this deliverable.
-Low-level technical details, such as specifications of metamodels, grammars, and semantics, will be provided in D2.1.2 [29].
+Low-level technical details, such as specifications of metamodels, grammars, and semantics, will be provided in D2.1.2 [32].

-Structure of the document
+1.1 Structure of the document

 The remainder of the document is organised as follows.
 Section 2 summarises the life-cycle of multi-cloud applications envisioned in PaaSage.
 Section 3 presents a running example based on generic architectural scenarios for PaaSage that will be adopted throughout the document.
 Sections 4, 5, 6, 7, and 8 present the DSLs adopted in PaaSage, and exemplify how they can be used for specifying and executing the running example.
-Finally, Section 9 compares the proposed approach with related work, while Section 10 draws some conclusions and outlines some plans for future work.
+Section 9 compares the proposed approach with related work.
+Section 10 provides an initial assessment of how the DSLs adopted in PaaSage are suitable for the specification and execution of large-scale scientific workflow applications, large-scale simulations, and financial auditing applications.
+Finally, Section 11 draws some conclusions and outlines some plans for future work.